 When speech and mirth at once must cease,

 She only brought us calm repose;

-The third verse focuses on the speaking’s feelings during nighttime; previously, night was a holy, peaceful time, and was something to dislike only because it meant going home and leaving your friends.
+The third verse focuses on the speaker’s feelings during nighttime; previously, the night was a holy, peaceful time, and was something to dislike only because it meant going home and leaving your friends.
 This suggests that the speaker now feels all alone in the world, as their reasons for dreading the nighttime have evidently changed, again referring back to the first line of the poem.
 Silent and solemn, the nighttime did not bring “pains and woes,” but rather “calm repose,” a period of quiet reflection.
 The phrase “calm repose” is one with positive connotations, indicating an intentional word choice that is juxtaposed with the rest of the poem to indicate that the speaker once liked that time of quiet solitude.